Reset 120 day RDS Grace period on 2016 and 2019

 Click the Change button next to the Owner.

 Here I have selected local administrators group as the owner of the key.
-However, you will want to choose whichever user/group that you want to use to delete the registry key.
+However, you will want to choose whichever user/group you want to use to delete the registry key.
 Select the options to replace owners and replace all child object permissions.

 Confirm the replacement of permissions on the registry key.